stuartleske/freecbt/TRANSLATIONS.md

 If you can, in your PR, please include a translation of the description of the app for stores:

-> Quirk is a tool for Cognitive Behavioral Therapy (CBT).
+> FreeCBT is a tool for Cognitive Behavioral Therapy (CBT).
 CBT is one of the most effective and widely prescribed treatments for depression, anxiety, panic disorder, and multiple other mental health problems.
-> Quirk helps you record "automatic thoughts," challenge them, and then train your brain with an alternative thought.
+> FreeCBT helps you record "automatic thoughts," challenge them, and then train your brain with an alternative thought.
 > The app is open source under the GPL.
-You can find the code on Github at: https://github.com/Flaque/quirk
+You can find the code on Github at: https://github.com/erosson/freecbt

 If possible, please translate the following keywords too (required by iOS localization):